HardTalk™ for Board Members

 ‘I wasn’t aware’ – 65% saw colleagues create unsafe conditions due to incompetence or a lack of knowledge

-‘I can do it just this once’ – 55% have encountered co-workers taking unsafe measures and justifying it as an exception
+‘I can do it just this once’ – 55% have encountered co-workers defeating good practices and justifying it as an exception

-‘I know better’ – 66% have seen co-workers disregard safety precautions they consider to be unnecessary.
+‘I know better’ – 66% have seen co-workers ignore safety precautions they consider to be unnecessary

 Only 1 in 4 employees, who have seen the need for these conversations, said or did anything to pretend the accident from occurring.
-Results show that speaking up does work, if people have the confidence or training to do so.
+Results show that speaking up works, but people need the confidence or training to do so.
 In most cases, individuals wanted to avoid the perception of raising bad news, pointing out flaws or confronting a colleague.
-Providing the behavioural-based training on how to speak up successfully, without damaging relationships, and therefore avoid these situations is exactly what HardTalk does.
+Providing the behavioural-based training on how to speak up successfully and be an effective safety professional, without damaging relationships, and therefore avoid these situations is exactly what HardTalk does.

 HardTalk™ for Women